nleethochawalit/GLACiAR2-master/README.md

 Outputs
 ----------

 The code produces a set of files, images and tables.
-Some of them are deleted on the fly to save memory space.
+All are located in the specified *path_to_results* folder but some of them are deleted on the fly to save memory space.
 We outline them below.

 - **New images**.